vialaurea/documentation/content/via_laurea_modules/accounting/reports/mutual_reconciliation_act.rst

 .. image:: mutual_reconciliation_act/img02.jpg
     :alt: Debt Reconciliation Act button

-In the opened window, select the partner, the start and end dates of the period.
-Check the "Expand lines" box.
+In the window that opens, select the partner, start and end dates of the period.
+Do not select the "Expand rows" checkbox.
+When printing a currency reconciliation report, you can select a currency or not select any currency, in which case the reconciliation report will be printed in all currencies.
-Click the "Print PDF" button.
-This will generate a file in PDF format.

 .. image:: mutual_reconciliation_act/img03.jpg
     :alt: Expand lines and Print PDF